Dedicated to keeping our members informed about the latest Milk Prices.

 Logged 10.01.2026

-Our first update of 2026 and so Happy New Year everone and better still we start on a positive note.
+Our first update of 2026 and so Happy New Year everyone and better still we start on a positive note.

 From the Xmas lows (those lows starting with the large volumes of milk dumped, losing the cream as well) traded prices ran anywhere between 70pkg and £1.10kg ex works 25tBSC (bulk sweet cream) started this week in a range of £1.09kg to £1.13kg ex moving up steadily through the week (possibly buoyed by Tuesday’s 6.3% bounce in GDT to circa £1.25kg by this weekend.
 Therefore, a wide range in price is reported for this week from £1.09kg to £1.25kg ex works.
 From the feedback on prices for export of cream to the continent not great at circa £1.10 ex equivalent after costs.